akors/nuke-ms/README.en.txt

 This is the readme file for the Nuclear Messaging System project.
-In this file you can find informations about the project and informations on how to obtain and use the program.
+In this file you can find information about the project and information on how to obtain and use the program.

 The Nuclear Messaging System (nuke-ms) is intended as a reliable and secure distributed instant messaging system available on many platforms.
 Right now it provides only a very rudimentary functionality and is probably only useful for testing and evaluation purposes.